cbonaco1/final_project/project-proposal/README.md

 - [ ] Create an account
 - [ ] Log in / Log out
+- [ ] Log in through Facebook
 - [ ] Create, view, and edit notes
 - [ ] Create Notebooks to organize notes
-- [ ] Create and delete tags
-- [ ] Assign zero or more tags to a note
-- [ ] Search for notes, filter search by either note content, tag, or notebook
+- [ ] Search for notes, filter search by either note content or notebook title

 ## Design Docs